SAP-samples/teched2025-XP261/exercises/ex1/README.md

 <img src="/exercises/ex1/images/S125.png">

-For the other properties, please check the **XP261 keys.xslx** file that you previously saved.
+For the other properties, please check the **XP261 keys.xslx** file that you saved previously.

 4. Now save your system.